 Strawberries are grown throughout the year with Florida varieties grown in subtropical locations (May–October) and Californian varieties grown in temperate climate areas (October–June).
-The industry is investing in the breeding of Australian varieties and these have gradually entered the market.
+The industry is investing in the breeding of Australian varieties and these are gradually entering the market.

 Strawberry (Fragaria sp.) flowers are hermaphrodite.
 They have five white petals, a ring of 20–25 yellow anthers and 50–200 stigma and ovules.
 The flowers produce nectar at the base of the stamens.
 The flowers are self-fertile and they can pollinate themselves.
 However, the stigmas are usually viable before the anthers liberate pollen, which increases the chance of cross pollination happening with pollen from a neighbouring plant.
 When the anthers dehisce, some of the pollen is forcefully ejected from the anther so that it lands on the stigma of the same flower.
 Pollen is shed for 1–3 days.
 The stigmas are receptive for seven to 10 days after opening.